-The first time I made scones was in 2011, and I’ve made plenty of scones since then, and refined my technique over the years.
+The first time I made scones was in 2011, and I’ve made plenty of scones since then, and refined my technique over the years (check out these classic cream scones, bacon and date scones, pumpkin scones, lavender and blueberry scones among others!).
 With whole wheat scones you have to change the technique slightly, but all the basic rules still apply.
 The only change between whole wheat and white flour is that whole wheat flour needs a little extra liquid to keep these scones moist.

 Don’t forget to brush the top with egg wash for a nice shine

 So here are some tips to make PERFECT scones with a lovely crust on the outside and a tender, moist inner crumb

 - Keep your ingredients cold (this includes the butter, the flour and the milk/cream/liquid you add).